AadityaxPraveen/Aaditya_BlueStamp_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/I4OzfxXsNjA?si=r3gweBtMdo1lx9lo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 My starter Project is RGB Sliders and this shows 3 main colors ( Red, Blue, Green) through sliders.
 To use this you must have it connected with USB-A, once connected you can slide up the sliders and this will activate the colors with the respective slider you push.
+The sliders are potentiometers so the more you slide up the more power is outputted.
 You can also mix colors by pushing mutliple sliders and have a white light with all 3 sliders pushed.
-Some challenged I faced was avoiding short circuits because the wires were so close to eachother making soldering pretty difficult.
+Some challenged I faced was avoiding short circuits because the wires were so close to each other making soldering pretty difficult.

 <img src = "IMG_7674.HEIC.jpg" width = "450" height = "600">